awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 1. Bootstrap an empty cluster
 2. Bootstrap From another cluster.

-In this first example, we are going to create a new empty DataBase Cluster.
+In this first example, we are going to create a new empty database cluster.

 ```yaml
 ---